 Master of Arts in Teaching Adolescent Special Education (MAT SpEd)

-Empire State College’s Master of Arts in Teaching in Special Education program is a 45-credit, clinically-rich residency program available in the New York City and Syracuse areas.
+Empire State College’s Master of Arts in Teaching in Special Education program is a 45-credit, clinically-rich residency program available in the Syracuse, Latham, and New York City areas.
 The program’s philosophy and subsequent courses are based on an inclusive model that prepares teacher candidates for collaboration and co-teaching in the inclusion classroom.
 Completion of this degree program and passing scores on the New York State Teacher Certification Examinations lead to NYS Students with Disabilities 7-12 Generalist Initial and Professional Certification.

-Curriculum delivery is blended using multiple delivery formats including online, face to face, video conference, and other technologies.
+Curriculum delivery is blended using multiple delivery formats including online, face to face (Syracuse, Latham, & New York City only), video conference, and other technologies.